How to Choose the Right MRI Wheelchair for Your Facility

 Why MRI Compatibility Matters

-An incompatible wheelchair can become a dangerous projectile when exposed to an MRI’s powerful magnetic field.
+An MR Unsafe wheelchair can become a dangerous projectile when exposed to an MRI’s powerful magnetic field.
 This poses a serious risk to patients, staff, and the equipment itself.
-Non-MRI safe materials can also distort imaging results, leading to inaccurate diagnoses.
+MR Unsafe materials can also distort imaging results, leading to inaccurate diagnoses and costly retesting.

 Compliance with MRI Safety Standards

-Regulatory standards like those from ASTM International and the FDA dictate strict guidelines for MRI-safe medical equipment.
+Regulatory standards like those from ASTM International and the FDA dictate strict guidelines for medical equipment safe to use in the MRI environment.
 Ensuring compliance not only protects patients but also shields facilities from liability and operational interruptions.

-Key Considerations When Choosing an MRI Safe Wheelchair
+Key Considerations When Choosing an MR Safe Wheelchair

 Selecting the appropriate wheelchair involves assessing your facility’s layout, patient demographics, and the types of procedures conducted.
 Below are key factors to consider.